andreu-nanzen/andreu-nanzen/README.md

 * 🤝 **It all starts with trust**.
 My number one priority is creating a safe environment where we can all be ourselves.
 This means having open communication where things that need to be said, get said—without being rude, of course.
 * 🧭 **Strive for autonomy, with accountability**.
 I don't believe in telling smart people what to do.
 My role is to show you the way, but you'll have to walk it.
 Autonomy doesn't mean "do what you want"; we are all accountable for our results and must not settle for good enough.
 * 🚀 **Execution gives clarity**.
 Let's avoid "paralysis analysis".
 It's better to start with something and correct our course if needed.
-* 🌍 **Think Adyen first**.
+* 🌍 **Think Nanzen first**.
 We need to focus on the global optimum, not just what's best for our team locally.
 Don't work in a silo; connect with other solutions, lean on your peers, and be there for them in return.
 * 🏆 **Pursue greatness**.
 I believe in keeping the bar high, because the ceiling will be wherever we put it.
 It's my job as a leader and mentor to help you unlock your full potential.

 #### How I Work